gvwilson/thirdbit/src/fiction/makers-return/index.md

 *So much for making friends,* Violet thought despairingly, but she had come this far.
 "Sindy, that can't be.
-'Brids can't have human children."
+'Brids can't have human children.
+It's, like, science or something."

 FIXME: need to foreshadow Sindy's concern about being adopted